ithemes/iThemes-Security/readme.txt

 == Changelog ==

 = 3.4.9 =
+* More secure user query thanks to John Cave
 * Greatly improved intl date handling by <a href="http://www.sceric.net/">SCUDELLER Eric</a>
 * Added: French translation by <a href="http://www.sceric.net/">SCUDELLER Eric</a>
 * Fixed: bug preventing Jetpack's Infinite Scroll from working with long URL protection